-Cheapest option — up to four business days Making a wire payment through your bank account to pay for your transfer is typically the cheapest way to send money through Wise, but it’s almost always the slowest.
-It typically takes two days for Wise to receive your money and an additional two days to transfer the funds to your recipient’s bank account.
+Cheapest option — 2-4+ business days Making a bill payment or domestic wire transfer through your bank account to pay for your transfer is typically the cheapest way to send money through Wise, but it’s almost always the slowest.
+It typically takes 2 days for Wise to receive your money and an additional 2-6 days to transfer the funds to your recipient’s bank account.

 What currencies can I send with Wise?

-Wise offers money transfers to over 50 different currencies from all over Canada.
+Wise offers money transfers to over 60 different currencies from all provinces and territories in Canada.
 You can check out the full list of the currencies above, but the following are some of the more popular ones:

 CNY Chinese yuan